OfficeDev/office-js-docs-pr.pt-br/docs/tutorials/word-tutorial.md

         //        been queued.
     ```

-2. Você não pode ter duas instruções `return` no mesmo caminho de código sem ramificações, portanto, exclua a linha final `return context.sync();` no final de `Word.run`.
-Você adicionará um novo final `context.sync` posteriormente neste tutorial.
+2. You can't have two `return` statements in the same unbranching code path, so delete the final line `return context.sync();` at the end of the `Word.run`.
+You'll add a new final `context.sync` later in this tutorial.

 3. Recorte a linha `doc.body.insertParagraph` e cole no lugar de `TODO4`.

-4. Substitua `TODO5` pelo código a seguir.
-Observação:
+4. Replace `TODO5` with the following code.
+Note:

    - Passar o método `sync` para uma função `then` garante que ele não seja executado até que a lógica `insertParagraph` tenha sido enfileirada.